MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v3.md

 :::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
 Run unit and functional tests (Selenium, Appium, Coded UI test, etc.) using the Visual Studio Test (VsTest) runner.
 Test frameworks that have a Visual Studio test adapter such as MsTest, xUnit, NUnit, Chutzpah (for JavaScript tests using QUnit, Mocha and Jasmine), etc. can be run.
-Tests can be distributed on multiple agents using this task (version 2).
+Tests can be distributed on multiple agents using this task.
 <!-- :::editable-content-end::: -->

 :::moniker-end